 This shall be only valid for a Retrieve/Delete operation.

-child-resource-references: Address(es) of the child resources and their descendants, without any representation of the actual requested resource shall be returned as content.
+child-resource-references: Address(es) of the child resources and their descendants (excluding virtual resources), without any representation of the actual requested resource shall be returned as content.
 For example, if the request is to retrieve a <container> resource, only the address(es) of the <contentInstance> child-resource(s) is provided.

 The offset, maximum number/size and maximum level shall be specified in Filter Criteria as offset, limit, and level condition, respectively, by the Originator.
 Processing of child resources, size limitations, maximum nesting level, and offset for the starting of child resource processing of the attributes+child-resources option shall apply to this option as well.